This is one of the exciting native birds of prey you can meet at Healesville Sanctuary.

 These birds are at risk of motor vehicles if they are feasting on road kill and don’t move fast enough away from cars.
 You can help Black Kites and many other native species by driving carefully on roads in non-built up areas.

 They are found around most of Australia and in most types of habitat.
-A special feature of these birds is their tendency to gather in large flocks, for example to scavenge or take advantage of an insect plague.
+A special feature of these birds is their tendency to gather in large flocks, to scavenge.
+This is one of the reasons Black Kite populations are doing so well, they have adapted to the changes human lifestyle has brought and will keenly rummage tips, rubbish bins and camping grounds for suitable food.

 Together we can improve animal care, reduce threatening processes and save endangered species.